nycmeshnet/nodogsplash/README.md

 Connect to the router by wifi and you should now get the splash.
 Different OS's handle splash screens differently.
 In Android it appears in the message center.
 If the splash appears in the browser it will take you to nycmesh.net when you click on it.

 The config file has two changes.
-It is just a bit faster to copy the file rather than edit it.
-If you want to edit then here are the changes:
+Here are the changes:

 ```
 # need to allow 10.x.x.x for the .mesh domains